+Snapshot type

+Restore option

+Overwrite existing

+Description

+Cloud snapshot

+- Host / instance

+- Disk

-Snapshot type Restore option Description Cloud snapshot Host / instance Disk Application (host, disk) Overwrite existing Replaces the current asset with the snapshot.
-Following is the behavior for this option: CloudPoint creates new EBS volumes from the VM (disk) snapshots and stops the original instance.
-It detaches the existing volumes and attaches them to the stopped instance to start the instance.
-VM or instance ID remain the same, but as new disks are created from the snapshots, the disk IDs are different.
-Instance and volume tags are copied properly.
-Policies assigned to hosts are preserved.
-Notes: This restore option is supported on AWS only.
-CloudPoint does not remove or delete the older volumes in any restore scenario.
-If an instance is corrupted, Veritas recommends that you revert that instance to a previous working state instead of spinning up a new instance by restoring an existing snapshot.
+- Application (host, disk)

+Replaces the current asset with the snapshot.

+Following is the behavior for this option:

+- CloudPoint creates new EBS volumes from the VM (disk) snapshots and stops the original instance.
+It detaches the existing volumes and attaches them to the stopped instance to start the instance. - VM or instance ID remain the same, but as new disks are created from the snapshots, the disk IDs are different. - Instance and volume tags are copied properly. - Policies assigned to hosts are preserved.

+Notes:

+- This restore option is supported only in AWS and Azure cloud environment. - CloudPoint does not remove or delete the older volumes in any restore scenario. - If an instance is corrupted, Veritas recommends that you revert that instance to a previous working state instead of spinning up a new instance by restoring an existing snapshot.
 This helps in avoiding any orchestration tasks that may be needed to integrate the instance into other workflows.

+Original Location

-Original Location Restores the snapshot to the same location as the asset, without overwriting the existing asset.
-New location Restores the snapshot to a completely different location in the cloud.
+Restores the snapshot to the same location as the asset, without overwriting the existing asset.

+New location

+Restores the snapshot to a completely different location in the cloud.

 You can select a target destination from the list of available options displayed in the drop-down list.
 For example, in case of AWS cloud, the list displays all the subnets in the AWS region where the asset resides.

-Array snapshot ■ Disk Overwrite existing Replaces the current asset with the snapshot.
-CloudPoint sends a snapshot restore request to the underlying storage array and presents it with the selected snapshot.
+Snapshot type Restore option Description Array snapshot Overwrite existing Replaces the current asset with the snapshot. ■ Disk CloudPoint sends a snapshot restore request to the underlying storage array and presents it with the selected snapshot.
 The storage array then performs the actual snapshot restore operation.

-6 Click Restore.
+Click Restore.